-FAQ: What's the Best Way to Use Your Process?
+FAQ: What's the Best Way to Use the Valuentum Process?

-What's the best way to use your process?
+What's the best way to use the Valuentum process?

-After adding firms to our portfolio, we may tactically trade around these positions when they have VBI ratings between 3 and 8 (inclusive) depending on the size of their weighting in our portfolio or the attractiveness of them relative to other opportunities.
+After adding firms to our Best Ideas portfolio, we may tactically trade around these positions when they have VBI ratings between 3 and 8 depending on the size of their weighting in our portfolio or the attractiveness of them relative to other opportunities (a score of 3 through 8 is typically equivalent to a 'we'd hold').
 We tend to remove firms from our Best Ideas portfolio when they register a 1 or 2 on our process.
-Importantly, however, firms in our Best Ideas portfolio should be considered our best ideas at any point in time.
+Importantly, however, firms in our Best Ideas portfolio, which have generally registered a 9 or 10 on our scale when we added them, should be considered our best ideas at any point in time.

 Though eBay may register a lower VBI rating in a subsequent update, we would still view it as one of our best ideas, as it is a holding in our Best Ideas portfolio (it has never flashed a 'We'd Sell' signal, 1 or 2).
-Obviously, there have been more straight-forward opportunities in our Best Ideas portfolio, especially in the case of EDAC Tech (EDAC), which has more than tripled since we added it to the portfolio (almost never registering below a 9 along the way).
-The VBI ratings on our most recent 16-page reports, downloadable directly from our website, reflect our current opinion on the company.
+Obviously, there have been more straight-forward opportunities in our Best Ideas portfolio, especially in the case of EDAC Tech (EDAC), which has tripled since we added it to the portfolio (never registering below a 9 along the way).
+The VBI ratings on our most recent 16-page reports, downloadable directly from our website, refect our current opinion on the company.

 Illustrative Examples of Other Firms in our Best Ideas Portfolio